 Yes, you’ve got leads in the door.
 Now it’s time to chain them to the radiator… What?
 No?
 Okay, so how else do you keep them around?

 We suggest deploying an email marketing strategy to nurture your leads into becoming sales-ready.
-Only 20 percent of leads that are sent directly to sales are qualified, meaning you need to use lead nurturing techniques to ensure you’re filling that pipeline.
+You need to use lead nurturing techniques to ensure you’re filling that pipeline.

-Your first step is to trigger an automated sequence of emails based on who you want to target and what you want to promote.
+Your first step is to trigger an automated email sequence based on who you want to target and what you want to promote.
 This could be by persona, action, location, stage in the buyer’s journey – anything.
-Painting with broad brush will get you exactly nowhere, so settle on some way to segment your leads and personalise your approach.
+Painting with a broad brush will get you precisely nowhere, so settle on some way to segment your leads and personalise your approach.

 82. Don’t bombard people – on purpose or by accident

 The key here is a light touch.
 Don’t fill up someone’s inbox too much or they’re likely to mark you as a spammer.
-43 percent of consumers often or very frequently put emails in the ‘junk’.
+According to MailBird, professionals waste more than 10 hours per week on non-critical emails.
+You don't want to add to that.
 If you (or your managers) think email marketing means quantity, then you’re measuring the wrong thing and your send-from address could be penalised.

-Instead, look for good open rates, clicks and engagement, which is a sure sign of a quality email.
+Instead, look for good open rates, clicks, and engagement, which are sure signs of a quality email.

 83. Get your head around the logic

 We’ve written before about the logic of marketing email workflows.
 In short, automated email sequences are a mish-mash of logic puzzles and contradictions.
-If someone downloads a new offer that triggers a new email workflow, do they stay in workflow A or move to workflow B, or do they stay in both?
+If someone downloads a new offer that triggers a new email workflow, do they stay in workflow A, move to workflow B, or stay in both?
 What about if they ask to speak to your sales team?

 The best email copywriting on the planet won’t save you from a poor deployment.
 If you’re doing things right, you’ll spend far more time planning than actually writing your automated emails.